2i2c-org/2i2c-org.github.io/content/jobs/2022/open-source-infrastructure-engineer.md

 ## How to apply

 Please fill out the following [application form](https://forms.gle/RPqWHoweDnvUVp4d8).
-We will begin reviewing applications on Oct 17th, and will accept them on a rolling basis until the position is filled.
+We will begin reviewing applications on November 17th, and will accept them on a rolling basis until the position is filled.

 We are eager to receive your application!